puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 Now add the resource definitions to your personal Git repository and push them to remote.
 Use the password you entered when creating your Gitea user.

+> After the Git push command a password input field will apear at the top of the Web IDE.
+You need to enter your Gitea password there.

 ```bash
 git add --all
 git commit -m "Initial commit of resource definitions"